About Park County

 Mugshots and booking photos in Park County, Wyoming, are managed by the Park County Sheriff's Office.
 You can request these records directly from their office.
 Some booking photos may also be available through the online inmate search tool on their official website, depending on the case and privacy considerations.

 To obtain a criminal background check in Park County, Wyoming, you should contact the Wyoming Division of Criminal Investigation (DCI).
 They provide statewide background checks, which include Park County records.
-You may also visit the Park County Sheriff's Office for local records, but the DCI is the primary agency for comprehensive background checks in Wyoming.
+You may also visit the Sheriff's Office for local records, but the DCI is the primary agency for background checks in Wyoming.

 To look up sex offenders in Park County, Wyoming, you can use the Wyoming Sex Offender Registry.
 This registry is maintained by the Wyoming Division of Criminal Investigation and provides information on registered sex offenders throughout the state, including those in Park County.
 The registry is accessible online and allows searches by name, location, and other criteria.

 To register to vote in Park County, you can register online at sos.wyo.gov, in person at the Park County Clerk's Office at 1002 Sheridan Avenue in Cody (phone 307-527-8620), or by mailing a completed voter registration form.
 The registration deadline is 30 days before any election, but Wyoming also offers Election Day registration if you miss the deadline and can provide proof of residency.
-You must be a U.S. citizen, at least 18 years old by election day, and have resided in Wyoming for at least 30 days.
+You must be a U.S. Citizen, at least 18 years old by election day, and have resided in Wyoming for at least 30 days.
 Absentee ballots are available to any registered voter by submitting an absentee ballot application to the County Clerk.

 Property records in Park County can be searched through the Park County Clerk & Recorder's Office, located at 1002 Sheridan Avenue, Cody, WY 82414, phone (307) 527-8620.
 The county offers an online search system accessible through parkcounty-wy.gov where you can search for recorded deeds, mortgages, liens, and other land documents; downloading documents may require payment.
 Property tax information and assessments are available through the Park County Assessor's Office at the same address (phone 307-527-8610), and the county provides an online GIS mapping tool for viewing parcel information, ownership, and assessed values.
 Basic searches are often free, but certified copies and document downloads may incur fees.